Total curvature and the isoperimetric inequality in Cartan-Hadamard manifolds: Curvature of the Convex Hull

+since outer parallel hypersurfaces of a convex hypersurface are convex in any Cartan-Hadamard manifold (Lemma \ref{lem:u-convex}).
 To establish the reverse inclusion, suppose that $p\not\in \conv(D^\epsilon)$.
 Then there exists a convex set $Y$ which contains $D^\epsilon$ but not $p$.
 Consequently the inner parallel hypersurface $Y^{-\e}$ contains $D$ and is disjoint from $B^\e(p)$, the ball of radius $\e$ centered at $p$.
 But $Y^{-\e}$ is convex, since the signed distance function is convex inside convex sets in nonnegatively curved manifolds \cite[Lem.
 3.3 p.
 211]{sakai1996}.
 So $\conv(D)$ is disjoint from $B^\e(p)$, which in turn yields that $p\not\in (\conv(D))^\e$.
-So we have established that
+Thus we have established that

 as desired. \end{note}